onflow/flow-go/CONTRIBUTING.md

 This guide provides a comprehensive overview of our development process, guidelines, and steps required to contribute to the project.

+## Getting Started

+By the time you are reading this you should

 ## Work Streams

 Bamboo development is divided across several streams of work with the goal of separating concerns and facilitating rapid development.